 There’s a good chance you’re here because your sales team isn’t quite fulfilling your expectations, and you’ve got a nagging suspicion your sales team needs training.
 In this article we share eight major warning signs that your sales team needs training and what you can do to fix it.

 Table of contents | 8 Major Warning Signs Your Sales Team Need Training

 - 1. Pricing is their competitive strategy

-- 2. They don’t know how to differentiate from the competition
+- 2. They consistently lose business to the competition

 - 3. They’re doing more talking than the customer

 - 4. They’re still prospecting like it 1985

 - Smash targets faster with SOCO/

 - Motivate your sales team with the best motivational speaker in Singapore!